berinaniesh/berinaniesh/README.md

 - 🔭 I *believe* God created this universe and all that is in it approximately 6000 years ago.
 - 🤔 Conversation starter: Did the universe have a beginning?
 If so, who / what started it?

-More personal/smaller projects at my [gitlab](https://gitlab.com/berinaniesh).
+More personal/smaller projects at [gitlab](https://gitlab.com/berinaniesh).

-Data science related stuff at my [kaggle](https://kaggle.com/berinaniesh).
+Data science related stuff at [kaggle](https://kaggle.com/berinaniesh).

 ### Languages and tools